APoojitha763/Dice-a-Roll/Roll_Dice Game/README.md

 ## Game Rules -

-1. The game has 2 players,playing in rounds
+This is a two-player game played in rounds.

-2. In each turn, a player rolls a dice as many times as he wishes.
-Each result get added to his ROUND score

-3. BUT, if the player rolls a 1, all his ROUND score gets lost.
-After that, it's the next player's turn
+Each player takes turns rolling a dice as many times as they wish.
+Each roll's result adds to their round score.
+However, if a player rolls a 1, their round score resets to zero, and it becomes the other player's turn.

-4. The player can choose to 'HOLD', which means that his ROUND score gets added to his GLOBAL score.
-After that, it's the next player's turn
+Players can also choose to hold, which means they add their round score to their global score and then pass the turn to the other player.

-5. The first player who reaches 100 points on GLOBAL score wins the game.
+The first player to reach 100 points in their global score wins the game.

-Visit the link and enjoy my game.

-> Copyright to NipulSingal.